All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Give the toy so she associates "come" with praise and a toy and playing with you!
 After a few times give a small bite of a treat.

-With this it is VERY important that you never call the Yorkshire Terrier puppy to you to punish him.
+While training, it is VERY important that you never call your puppy to you to punish him.

 You must praise him when he comes.